codefresh-io/cap-docs.codefresh.io/_docs/integrations/git-providers.md

 alt="Add Git provider"
 %}

-For each Git provider you need to setup authentication, so Codefresh can get access to the public and private repositories of the respective platform.
+For each Git provider you need to set up authentication, for Codefresh to get access to the public and private repositories of the respective provider.

-The easiest way to setup authentication is with OAuth2 if supported by the Git provider.
+The easiest way to set up authentication is with OAuth2 if supported by the Git provider.
 You only need to name your integration and Codefresh will automatically set it up once you accept the permissions required.
 If you have problems with OAuth2 or the provider does not support it, you need to manually create credentials by yourself in your git account and then enter them into Codefresh.

-In the case of an on-premises GIT provider you also need to fill in the URL where the provider is installed.
+In the case of an on-premises Git provider you also need to fill in the URL where the provider is installed.

 ## SSH Keys

 > Please contact support to enable this feature.

 You have the ability to specify whether you want to clone via HTTPS or SSH.

-In the git integration under Advance Options, toggle to your desired option.
+1. Select the required Git integration, and click **Edit**.
+1. Expand **Advanced Options** and toggle to **HTTPS** or **SSH**.
+1. For SSH, paste your **raw**, private key into the SSH Key text box and click **Save**.

 {% include image.html
 lightbox="true"
 file="/images/integrations/git/github-ssh.png"
 url="/images/integrations/git/github-ssh.png"
 max-width="40%"
-caption="Git SSH Options"
-alt="Git SSH Options"
+caption="Git clone via SSH"
+alt="Git clone via SSH"
 %}

-For SSH, paste your **raw**, private key into the SSH Key text box and click save.

 For more information on generating SSH keys and adding your public key to your VCS provider, see its official documentation: